pivotal/docs-platform-automation/docs/pipeline/resources.md

 * Persisted datastore that can be accessed by Concourse resource (e.g. s3, gcs, minio)
 * Pivnet access to [Platform Automation][pivnet-platform-automation]
-* A set of valid [download-product-config] files: Each product has a configuration YAML of what version to download from Pivotal Network.
+* A set of valid [download-product-config][download-product-config] files: Each product has a configuration YAML of what version to download from Pivotal Network.

 ## Retrieval from Pivotal Network